LsK101/mixer-hub-client-2/README.md

 # MixerHub2

-It's MixerHub, but it's actually going to look aesthetically pleasing and be fun to use.
+MixerHub(1) was my first React project, and MixerHub2 is a complete rewrite on the front-end (and possibly some on the API) mainly with the following goals:
+-make it actually aesthetically pleasing to look at (color scheme) -make it easier to use (layout)
+-full redux implementation, keep all components stateless -keep the code and file tree neat and readable this time

-(Below is copied from MixerHub's readme)
+(Below is copied from MixerHub's readme, to get an idea of the intended features)

 MixerHub is a way to create, share, and discover new drink recipes.